NVivo is a software package that helps with the organization and analysis of unstructured data. It will help you:

 The observations you make through NVivo can help build a body of evidence to support a case or project.

 NVivo supports data formats such as audio files, videos, digital photos, Word, PDF, spreadsheets, rich text, plain text, web sites and social media data (Facebook, Twitter, Youtube).
 You can import data from applications like Microsoft Excel,Microsoft Word, IBM SPSS Statistics, EndNote, Microsoft OneNote, SurveyMonkey and Evernote.

 In Spring 2013, SFU Library acquired a site license for NVivo Software for the use of SFU students, faculty, staff, and SFU-based members of research teams.
-Currently, the Library is committed to making this software available through to April 2018.
+Currently, the Library has committed to making this software available through to April 2020.

-NVivo11 for Windows is available in labs 2105 and 4009 in the Bennett Library, Burnaby Campus, and on Windows machines throughout the library, as well as on the Macs in the Research Commons.
+NVivo12 for Windows is available in labs 2105 and 4009 in the Bennett Library, Burnaby Campus, and on Windows machines throughout the library, as well as on the Macs in the Research Commons.
 It is also available on the lending laptops.